-Doctor of Philosophy

-Graduate Department of Physics

-University of Toronto
+Doctor of Philosophy Graduate Department of Physics University of Toronto

 The Middle Atmosphere Nitrogen TRend Assessment (MANTRA) campaigns consist of a high-altitude balloon launch supported by a ground-based campaign.
-Campaigns were held in Vanscoy, SK, when stratospheric zonal winds change from easterly to westerly: a time of year called turnaround.
+Campaigns were held in Vanscoy, SK, at a time of year called turnaround.
 An investigation of the climatology and predictability of turnaround is presented.
 The study determined that the timing of turnaround cannot be predicted from stratospheric zonal wind speeds earlier in the summer.
 The climatology showed that there is a launch window which contains August 26 through September 5, wherein stratospheric zonal wind speeds are low enough to facilitate a launch.